• Home

 Related > Let the Truck Driver Decide, NOT the Truck Engine!

-Everyone who has ever owned a big rig truck, has a horror story to tell.
+Everyone who has ever owned a semi, has a horror story to tell.
 Engine manufacturers are no different.

 Knowing the best diesel engines out there can be helpful, but knowing the engines that don’t perform is invaluable.